 Boulder's multi-modal network of major corridors, 'mobility grid' the system of streets, alleys, its community transit corridorsnetwork, and multi-use and greenway paths interconnects the city and both serves and reflects the city's land use pattern.
-Networks for vehicles, bicycles, pedestrians and transit sometimes shared, sometimes separate serves to overlay the city and create a lacework of interconnect movement within and between and within regional centers, neighborhood centers, and residential and employment areas, as shown on the City Structure Map. -In general, the western historic neighborhoods of the city have offer a fine-grained, walkable and bike-able street grid, whereas other parts of the city (e.g., for example, East Boulder), have feature larger blocks and a , more autoear-oriented super blocks system. -Over time, the city seeks to extend a more pedestrian and bike friendly mobility gridcomplete and connected streets to all parts of the community.
+Networks for vehicles, bicycles, pedestrians and transit sometimes shared, sometimes separate serves to overlay the city and create a lacework of interconnect movement within and between and within regional centers, neighborhood centers, and residential and employment areas, as shown on the City Structure Map. -In general, the western historic neighborhoods of the city have_offer_a fine-grained, walkable and bike_able street grid, whereas other parts of the city lace_blockssystem. -Over time, the city seeks to extend a more pedestrian and bike friendly mobility gridcomplete and connected streets to all parts of the community.